ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 ### Generating cluster data encryption key

-The final security-related piece of data, although unrelated to authentication, is a symmetric encryption key that can be used by `kube-apiserver` to encrypt sensitive data stored in `etcd`.
-The key is random, and the only thing we need to do it is wrap it into a simple YAML file.
+The final security-related piece of data, although unrelated to authentication, is a symmetric encryption key which can be used by `kube-apiserver` to encrypt sensitive data stored in `etcd`.
+The key is random, and the only thing we need to do is to wrap it into a simple YAML file.

 Let's do it with a script, `genenckey.sh`: